-Shareholder Fees (fees paid directly from your investment)
+Shareholder Fees (fees paid directly from your investment) None

-Maximum Sales Charge (Load) Imposed on Purchases

-(as a percentage of the offering price) None

-Maximum Deferred Sales Charge (Load)

-(as a percentage of the offering price) None

-Redemption Fee

-(as a percentage of amount redeemed within 60 days of purchase) None

 Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.70%

-Other Expenses 0.33%
+Other Expenses 0.38%

-Total Annual Fund Operating Expenses 1.03%
+Total Annual Fund Operating Expenses 1.08%

-Less: Fee Waiver (1) -0.24%
+Less: Fee Waiver (1) -0.29%

 Total Annual Fund Operating Expenses After Fee Waiver (1) 0.79%

-(1) Coho Partners, Ltd. (the "Adviser" or "Coho") has contractually agreed to waive its management fees and pay Fund expenses in order to ensure that Total Annual Fund Operating Expenses (excluding AFFE, leverage/borrowing interest, interest expense, dividends paid on short sales, taxes, brokerage commissions and extraordinary expenses) do not exceed 0.79% of the average daily net assets of the Fund.
+Coho Partners, Ltd. (the "Adviser" or "Coho") has contractually agreed to waive its management fees and pay Fund expenses in order to ensure that Total Annual Fund Operating Expenses (excluding AFFE, leverage/borrowing interest, interest expense, dividends paid on short sales, taxes, brokerage commissions and extraordinary expenses) do not exceed 0.79% of the average daily net assets of the Fund.
 Fees waived and expenses paid by the Adviser may be recouped by the Adviser for a period of 36 months following the month during which such fee waiver and expense payment was made if such recoupment can be achieved without exceeding the expense limit in effect at the time the fee waiver and expense payment occurred and the expense limit in place at the time of recoupment.
-The Operating Expenses Limitation Agreement is indefinite in term but cannot be terminated through at least November 28, 2024.
+The Operating Expenses Limitation Agreement is indefinite in term but cannot be terminated through at least November 28, 2025.
 Thereafter, the agreement may be terminated at any time upon 60 days' written notice by the Trust's Board of Trustees (the "Board") or the Adviser, with the consent of the Board.